 - Returning to practice – Returning to work after a career break or maternity leave and an opportunity to network with attendees who have had similar experiences.

-- How to get the best out of your press office – The skills required to succeed in getting the media to notice and communicate your work to stakeholders you are aiming to influence.
+- Working with the media and getting your press release noticed – The skills required to succeed in getting the media to notice and communicate your work to stakeholders you are aiming to influence.

 - Podcast training – Advice on how to prepare for a podcast, different formats to think about and considering the audience you’re speaking to.